Skip to main content

 The Faculty

-The Department's faculty members are nationally recognized authorities in rhetorical studies, interpersonal communication, persuasion, and health communication.
+The Department's faculty members are nationally recognized authorities in rhetorical studies, interpersonal communication, intergroup communication, persuasion, and health communication.
 No matter the interest area, the faculty are active scholars and committed teachers who embrace a philosophy of accessibility and supportiveness to graduate students.

 Faculty Awards and Recognition